NxeGamingNetwork/OnsetTestbench/README.md

 {
   "server_folder": ".",
   "ui_enabled": false,
-  "ui_port": 2255
+  "ui_port": 2255,
+  "clients": [
+    {
+      "steam_id": "76561198114435069",
+      "name": "Test Client"
     }
+  ]
+}
 ```

 ## Web UI Emulator Mode
 When the testbench is started in emulator mode it won't start directly.
 Instead you have to open a link which will be used to see the web ui's of the client.
 As soon as you open it the server and one client gets started.
-As of now in emulator mode only one client at a time is supported.
+As of now the emulator only emulates the web ui's for the first client that joins.

 ## Implemented functions
 Even though every function that is documented in the Onset wiki exists, not all of them are implemented.
 Most of them just return a static value that might even not be of the correct data type.
 The following function were fully implemented and can be used safely.